10 ways for managers to better support employee wellbeing

 Our check-ins aren’t just a glorified complaints form, though.
 When it comes to regular feedback, managers should be giving as good as they get.
 Wellbeing problems don’t always stem from unreasonable workloads or a busy personal life.
 Sometimes, it’s because employees aren’t getting the guidance they need to excel at work.
 That's why manager feedback is a critical step in the employee check-in.

-It’s true that an essential part of how to manage staff wellbeing is giving employees a voice.
+It’s true that an essential part of how to manage staff wellbeing is giving employees a voice via two-way feedback.
 But if that’s all you do, they’ll just lose faith in the feedback process.
 You need to take action when you can.
 And when you can’t, you should still make a point of responding to feedback.
 That way, employees know you’re not ignoring their concerns.

 If you’re still struggling to figure out how to manage staff wellbeing, you might do well to reflect on your management style.
 The so-called “feedback sandwich” has become pretty popular in professional circles.
 But if that’s how you manage performance, you may be doing more harm than good.